-A timestamp is a “formatting string” that tells the Socrata how to interpret the characters in a source field with regard to time.
+A timestamp is a “formatting string” that tells the import tool how to interpret the characters in a source field with regard to time.
 A timestamp defines which part of the field’s string represents the day, month, year, hours, minutes, and seconds, as well as how it relates to local time.
-Timestamps are used in column transforms in the Socrata Dataset Management Experience.
+Timestamps are used in column transforms in the Data & Insights Dataset Management Experience.
 A transform with a timestamp might look like this: to_floating_timestamp(`column_name`,'%m/%d/%Y %I:%M:%S%P').

 This formatting is made up of a list of “specifiers”, which we will refer to throughout this document.
 For example, the simple string %m/%d/%y specifies the month-day-year format for a date written as 07/08/01.